Letterman retirement gives CBS chance to draw younger viewers to late night

 Letterman's announcement on Thursday during the taping of "Late Show with David Letterman" in New York that he plans to retire sometime in 2015, when his contract expires, represents the latest upheaval in a changing of the U.S. television's late-night guard.

-The three shows together generated more than $400 million (241 million pounds) in advertising sales in 2012, according to the latest numbers available from ad tracking firm Kantar Media.
+The three shows together generated more than $400 million in advertising sales in 2012, according to the latest numbers available from ad tracking firm Kantar Media.

 CBS has not said who might succeed Letterman, but the network needs to find someone who can siphon away some of Fallon's younger viewers, media executives said.